hmito/esj73web/web/ersympo_en.md

 # ER Symposium

-ESJ72 features a system called "ER Symposium," where outstanding overseas researchers are invited to give presentations and contribute to the journal Ecological Research (ER).
+ESJ73 features a single "ER Symposium," where an outstanding overseas researcher is invited to give a presentation and contribute to the journal Ecological Research (ER).

-The symposium committee, responsible for the selection process, will choose one of the overseas researchers speaking at an ER Symposium to be the ER Invited Speaker.
-This esteemed role comes with a waived conference participation fee, travel expenses (subject to regulations, see Note 2), and the opportunity to submit a review or feature paper related to the symposium content to Ecological Research after the conference.
-If the submitted paper is accepted, it will be published as open access at the society's expense.
+The symposium committee, responsible for the selection process, will choose one candidate overseas researcher to be the ER Invited Speaker, who will then speak at the ER Symposium.
+This esteemed role comes with a waived conference participation fee, travel expenses (subject to regulations, see Note 1), and the opportunity to submit a review or feature paper related to the symposium content to Ecological Research after the conference.
+If the submitted paper is accepted, it will be published as open access at the society’s expense.

 We encourage those considering inviting overseas researchers to the symposium to review the following guidelines and apply for an ER Symposium.
+We welcome proposals from diverse perspectives and encourage women and early-career researchers to consider applying.

 ## Guidelines for Proposing an ER Symposium

 ### Travel Expenses are Covered and Participation Fees are Waived

-The ER Invited Speaker will receive necessary travel expenses (subject to regulations, see Note 2) and have their conference participation fees waived.
+The ER Invited Speaker will receive the necessary travel expenses (subject to regulations, see Note 1) and have their conference participation fees waived.

 ### Paper Contribution

 The ER Invited Speaker is required to submit a review or feature paper related to the symposium content to ER.
-Accepted papers will be published as open access at the society's expense.
+Accepted papers will be published as open access at the society’s expense.

 ### Number of Invited Speakers

-In principle, only one ER Invited Speaker is allowed per symposium.
+In principle, only one ER Invited Speaker is allowed.

 ### Symposium Language